MRC-Harwell/cytometer/INSTALL.md

         |    0      1974    G   compiz                                         154MiB |
         |    0      2283    G   ...el-token=493C1790BE0AE309A3CB57689C7C3E71   146MiB |
         +-----------------------------------------------------------------------------+

+Note: In a laptop with a dual graphics chip configuration as explained above, you will get the same output whether the NVIDIA or Intel chips are selected.
+Thus, regardless of what `nvidia-smi` says, you still need to make sure you have selected the NVIDIA option in
+`nvidia-settings` -> PRIME.

 # Configuring Keras to be used in a python script